GM-Doolin/redder/README.md

 >>
 >> Next, create a new file in the local directory of the target python application called `.env`
 >>
->> Redder has this file natively so the `.env` file already exists and is waiting for you at the local app path `redder\CS325_p3\`
+>> Redder has this file natively so the `.env` file already exists and is waiting for you at the local app path `redder\CS325_p3\.env`
 >>
->> Inside of this file named `.env`, simply use the following line at the top of the file and replace it with your key, save, and close it:
+>> Inside of this file named `.env`, simply use the following line at the top of the file and replace it with your key:
 >>
 >> ```
 >> OPENAI_API_KEY=YourOpenAIAPIKeyGoesHere